 Whenever a Democrat wins the popular vote and loses the electoral college, liberals take to the proverbial streets to proclaim the electoral college antiquated.
 If the tables were reversed, and Republicans were winning the popular vote and losing the electoral, something tells me the roles in this discussion would be flipped.

 As many before me have said before, America was not founded as a democracy.
 It is a representative republic.
 As such, the only pure population based representation this Constitutional Republic offers is located in the House of Representatives.
 The representation in the Senate is not population based, the representation in the Supreme Court is not population based, and neither is the executive branch.
-If we were to do away with, or diminish, the comprehensive power accorded to smaller states in the electoral college of a presidential race, would we then have to revamp the Senate, and the Supreme Court, and our entire system of governing?
+If we were to do away with, or diminish, the comprehensive power accorded to smaller states in the electoral college of a presidential race, would we then have to revamp the Senate, and the Supreme Court, and our entire system of governance?

-For those decrying the unfairness of the Electoral College in a presidential race, there are just as many on the other side decrying that one un-elected “swing” judge, on the Supreme Court, decides to vote on a case before him that decides the fate of 320 million people.
+For those decrying the unfairness of the Electoral College in a presidential race, there are just as many on the other side decrying that one un-elected “swing” judge, on the Supreme Court, who decides to vote on a case before him that decides the fate of 320 million people.
 If we addressed the concerns of those that deem the Electoral College antiquated, would we then have to decide the “fairness” of having nine un-elected judges on the Supreme Court?
 Would it be more fair to have fifty-one Supreme court jurists, each appointed, or elected, to their seats by the fifty states, including Washington D.C.?
 Before those espousing this “fairness” doctrine, under the equal protection clause, agree that this is only fair, go ahead and take a look at the 2016 presidential election map.
 By my count, that would equate to at least twenty-nine Republican jurists.

 As Madison declared, the basics of a representative republic are such that geographical concerns take precedent.
 The concerns of the rancher in Wyoming are given some representation in this form of government.
 The ranchers are not given as much representation as the orchard owners in California, or the Wall Street employees in New York, but in a population-based, pure democracy, the rancher would have little-to-no voice in the government.
 Furthermore, in a popular vote world, no presidential candidate would visit the Midwest.